Passing (sociology): Academic framework

-Despite all of the potentially distressing and dangerous parts of passing, some passers have expressed a habituation with it.
+Despite the potentially-distressing and dangerous parts of passing, some passers have expressed a habituation with it.
 In one study, Shippee accounts that "participants often portrayed it as a normal or mundane event."
-For those whose stigma invites particularly hostile responses from majorities of society, passing may become a regular part of everyday life, necessary for survival in that society.
+For those whose stigma invites particularly hostile responses from most of society, passing may become a regular part of everyday life that is necessary to survive in that society.

 Regardless, the stigma that passers are subject to is not inherent.
 As Goffman explains, stigma exists not within the person but between an attribute and an audience.
-As a result, stigma is socially constructed, differing based on the cultural beliefs, social structures, and situational dynamics of various contexts.
-Thus, passing is also immersed in different contexts of the socially structured meaning and behavior of daily life and passing implies familiarity with that knowledge.
+As a result, stigma is socially constructed and differs based on the cultural beliefs, social structures, and situational dynamics of various contexts.
+Thus, passing is also immersed in different contexts of the socially-structured meaning and behavior of daily life and passing implies familiarity with that knowledge.

-Passing has been interpreted in sociology and cultural studies through different analytical lenses, including as information management per Goffman and as cultural performance per Bryant Keith Alexander.
+Passing has been interpreted in sociology and cultural studies through different analytical lenses such as that of information management by Goffman and that of as cultural performance by Bryant Keith Alexander.